Get Certified.

 - Assessment

-- Airway and ventilation
+- Airway management and respiratory emergences

 - Circulatory emergencies